tumetus/tuomokankaanpaa/public/blog-posts/5-tips-for-successful-remote-work/index.md

 title: "5 Tips for Successful Remote Work"
 date: "2020-06-18"
 coverImage: "cover.jpg"
+description: "If you do remote work e.g. working from home, these tips will help you to be more productive and efficient when working remotely."
+excerpt: "If you do remote work e.g. working from home, these tips will help you to be more productive and efficient when working remotely."
 ---

 As a web developer I am able to work remotely quite a lot.
 Most of the time I'm working from home, but if I'm not at the office, I try to change the environment I work in as much as I can.